Martial eagle (Polemaetus bellicosus)

-Depending on the inhabited region the martial eagle reproduces in various season of the year: in Senegal the breeding season lasts from November to April, in Sudan from January to June, in the north-east Africa from August to July, whereas in the Eastern Africa the eagles may reproduce all year long, yet it mostly happens between April and November.
+Depending on the inhabited region the martial eagle reproduces in various season of the year: in Senegal the breeding season lasts from November to April, in Sudan from January to June, in north-east Africa from August to July, whereas in Eastern Africa the eagles may reproduce all year long, yet it mostly happens between April and November.

 Those birds do not perform any aerial stunts in the mating process, males simply circle above their territory in a gentle, tame manner, rarely joined by the desired female.

 In the hatching season those birds, however customarily quiet, tend to cry loudly.

 After the mating process is finished, the eagle pair builds a nest in the high tree canopies, often placing it in the branch bifurcations, 6 – 20 m above ground, though there are records of nests built between 5 – 70 m above ground, which is practically the top of the tree.